SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-start-workbench.md

 });
 ```

+> [!NOTE]
-Starting the workbench in an app initializer will block Angular's app startup until the workbench is ready.
+> Starting the workbench in an app initializer will block Angular's app startup until the workbench is ready.

 #### Startup Progress
 The application can inject `WorkbenchStartup` to check if the workbench has completed startup.